While the straightforward approach to resolving a damaged and inflamed tooth is simply to extract it, the consequence of

-There are 5 main determinants you need to consider when you do your root canal treatment.
+There are five main determinants you need to consider when you do your root canal treatment.

 Determinant 1: Specialist versus non-specialist

-The first and most obvious deterninant would be whether you're visiting a specialist or non-specialist.
+The first and most obvious deterninant would be whether you are visiting a specialist or non-specialist dentist.

-A root canal specialist (called an endodontist) would have received 3 years of post-graduate training in the said specialisation.
+A root canal specialist (called an endodontist) would have received three years of post-graduate training in the said specialisation.

-The endodontist would be far more skilled at such a treatment, with a much higher success rate than a normal general practitioner, so surgery fees might be much higher as a result.
+The endodontist would be far more experienced with such a treatment, with a much higher success rate than a normal general practitioner, so surgery fees might be much higher as a result.

 Determinant 2: Location of tooth

 |Incisors / Canine (Front Teeth)||$300+|

 The second factor would be the tooth location.
 This is because the location of the affected tooth in your mouth would determine how difficult the procedure would be to carry out.

 In public institutions, treatment for the front teeth (anterior teeth) costs at least $300+, and can go up to $700 - $800.

 Pre-molars, which are your fourth and fifth tooth, cost $500 - $1000+ to treat.
 This is because instead of 1 root, they have 2 roots and a slightly bigger pulp chamber.